What kayak should I buy?

 Before deciding on a kayak it is helpful to be familiar with the three basic styles or types of kayaks.
 Although there are many exceptions, these are the most prevalent.

 The first type of kayak is the sit on top (also referred to as a SOT).
 With these boats you literally sit on top of them, so they dispel any fears of someone flipping over and becoming entrapped.
 They are usually self-draining due to holes in the bottom, easy to get into and out of, and are quite user-friendly.
-On the downside they can be a bit bulky and they leave you exposed to the elements (you are usually sitting in about an inch of water due to the drain holes).
+On the downside they can be very heavy and they leave you exposed to the elements (you are usually sitting in about an inch of water due to the drain holes).
 SOTs have improved immensely in the last few years.
 While still not as efficient as other types, they are very close, and many of them now have all the comforts of open-cockpit kayaks.